uosofkho/aaa/README.md

 ### Usage

-X-UI supports daily traffic notification, panel login reminder and other functions through the Tg robot.
-To use the Tg robot, you need to apply for the specific application tutorial.
-You can refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html)
-Set the robot-related parameters in the panel background, including:
+X-UI panel supports daily traffic notifications, panel login reminders, and other functions through the Telegram (Tg) robot.
+To use the Tg robot, you need to follow the specific application tutorial.
+Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel background, including:

 - Tg robot Token
 - Tg robot ChatId